Visions In Glass

 Our Business Philosophy /Price Guidelines

 Our business is dedicated to the production of high quality, affordable glass art work.
 Many factors are involved in pricing a piece: time, materials, design research and development.
-In general, panels (windows) are priced at $100-$150 /square foot (see Note).
+In general, panels (windows) are priced at an average of $100/square foot (see Note).
 Garden stones run approx. $50 to $100.
 Benches around $140 and up.
 Suncatchers can be as little as $15 on up to $100 or more.
 Clocks and pieces involving wood parts or iron stands will be priced according to availability of parts and difficulty of the piece.
 Local customers are invited to visit our workshop to consult with Sue, or we would be happy to go out on local calls for assessment and planning of the project.

 Note: For a more accurate estimate of custom panel cost: Figure $65/square foot plus $3 per piece in the design.
 Additional fees may be incurred for extras such as bevels, exotic glass, working large, reinforcement, working small, intricate cuts, special frames, window shape other then rectangle, installation, design time, packaging and shipping.